Gülizar Biçer Karaca: Political career

 She started politics in the SHP, and later was in charge of managing the youth branches of the CHP in Denizli.

-Karaca was a member of the Kınıklı Municipality Council between 1999-2004.
+Karaca was a member of the Kınıklı Municipality Council between 1999 and 2004.
 Between 2005 and 2015, she was the chairman of the Atatürkist Thought Association's Denizli Branch.
 Karaca was elected to the Grand National Assembly of Turkey in the June 2015 elections, and was subsequently appointed a Clerk of the Presidency Council.
 She lost her seat in the November snap election.
 She was then elected a member of the CHP party council in 2016.

 Karaca ran and regained a seat in the TBMM in the 2018 elections.
 And now serves as the CHP's vice chair for nature, and as of 2020 is the deputy chair for human rights.

 Personal life

 Karaca speaks intermediate level German, is married and has one child.